4 HIV in mother and baby

 4-24 What medication is given to newborn babies born to pregnant women with HIV infection?

 Babies born to mothers who are HIV positive are called HIV exposed babies.
 HIV exposed babies should be given a daily dose of nevirapine drops starting within one hour after they are born.
 The daily nevirapine drops for the baby should be continued until 6 weeks after birth.
 The nevirapine drops will not hurt the baby but will protect the baby from HIV infection.
+Some babies at high risk of HIV infection may also be given AZT drops for 6 weeks.

 HIV exposed babies must be given nevirapine drops daily for 6 weeks.